 Why is the corneal thickness important in diagnosing glaucoma?

-Glaucoma is a progressive optic neuropathy which can lead to blindness and one of its primary risk factors is high intra ocular pressure (IOP).
+Glaucoma is a progressive optic neuropathy that can lead to blindness and one of its primary risk factors is high intraocular pressure (IOP).
 There are numerous studies that show a link between thinner corneas and a higher risk of developing glaucoma.

 What other conditions can a pachymeter help diagnose?